nosovicki/gog/README.md

 It starts with `[` and ends with `]`.
 Inside, there are 3 functions: `$+` (reduce), `**_2` (square) and `-_X` (a function that subtracts variable X from its parameter.
 X is an argument of the lambda function, because it starts with a capital letter. `x` is the variable which was saved earlier.
 This lambda function reduces `x` with summation, squares the result, and subtracts its argument from it.

+# Conclusion

 As you can see, GOG expressions can be packed with meaning.
-Using both tacit features and compact lambda notation with an arbitrary number of parameters GOG allows to write concise and powerful programs which are easy to understand, but, what is more important, allows experiments with different ways to write your program.
+Using both tacit features and compact lambda notation allows to write concise and powerful programs which are easy to understand, but, what is more important, allows experiments with different ways to write a program.
 With GOG, you can make your program shorter or longer, crystal-clear or opaque, and I hope that, though imperfect as it is, GOG will prove itself useful for people-centric experiments with programming languages.

 # Relation to ARC, LISP and other languages: